henriquelalves/henriquelalves.github.io/content/readinglist/index.md

 template = "post-page.html"
 +++

-I write a small review and grade them just to keep it easier to remember what I felt when I read the book, and whether I would recommend them or not.

 #### Currently Reading

-- Bell, R.C. *Board and Table Games from Many civilizations*

 #### Finished

 **2024**:

+- BELL, R.C. *Board and Table Games from Many civilizations* ⭐⭐⭐⭐★

+	Sometimes the reading goes a bit too much in the direction of either board game or history without balancing it well, but it's a great book for enthusiasts on both topics.

 - HAN, Byung-Chul. *The Burnout Society* ⭐⭐★★★